 Time Zone should be set to the hunt's location.

-The Start Code will start the countdown on the Maximum Hunt Time (found in 2.
+The Start Code will start the countdown on the Hunt Expiration Time (found in 2.
 Policies).
 Since this is a self-guided hunt, be sure to tell teams what the start code is as part of your Hunt Intro Text.
 You will likely also want to repeat some information you probably listed in the Hunt Description (found in 1.
 Hunt Info) such as the general location, recommended number of players, a quick overview of the scoring policy and time limit, any additional materials teams may need to bring (like scratch paper) as well as the start code.

 A little bit of HTML in the text can make instructions easier to read.
 For example:

 after you enter all of the hunt info, insert two line breaks,

 starting location and ready to start your 2-hour hunt timer, tap <b>Enter Start